SrinivasPinisetty/PredictiveRV-TimedProperties/README.md

  Then the predictiveRVmonitor method can be invoked with some test input trace e.g. "('a',10).('a',34).('b',10).('a',12).('b',1)" as follows:
  "PredictiveRVMonitor.predictiveRVmonitor("InputProperty1.xml", "PropertyEnforce1.xml", [('a',10),('a',34),('b',10),('a',12),('b',1)])".

  3. Please check "testPredRVmonitor.py" that contains some examples.
-The following lines demonstrates how to execute these tests via python command line.
+The following lines demonstrates how to execute these tests via python command line:

-1. Browse to the folder containing the source code (which contains the file "testPredRVmonitor.py").
+ - Browse to the folder containing the source code (which contains the file "testPredRVmonitor.py").
-2. Execute the script "testPredRVmonitor.py" entering the following line in the command prompt "python testPredRVmonitor.py".
+ - Execute the script "testPredRVmonitor.py" entering the following line in the command prompt "python testPredRVmonitor.py".